zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### I have completed my delegation, where can I check details?

 Once you have completed your delegation, wait for 12 block confirmations on Ethereum (~3-5 minutes), then on the Dashboard,you can click on the “My Delegator Details” option on the left-hand side.
-Or you could also click on “Show Delegator Profile” card
+Or you could also click on “Show Delegator Profile” card.

 ### Where can I check my rewards?